End Plate

 [12] The exception to this rule are any defined OR facets, which will increase the number of results that are returned.

-[11] When using Apache Solr version 10, the minimum version of Java will be 21
+[13] When using Apache Solr version 10, the minimum version of Java will be 21, however Panl will support java version 11 for integrations with older versions of Solr

 [15] Our recommendation is to use a Java version of at least 21 as Solr 10 will have this as a minimum requirement.